30.8.2023 - 20.9.2023 / Week 1 - Week 4

 -Axial: 45degree is too strong.

--Radial: should be pointing at one point and the circular elements are too distracting.
+be pointing at one point and the circular elements are too

 -Bilateral: should have central alignment.